fpereiro/astack/readme.md

 ]);
 ```

-`async1` will be invoked with `'b52'` as its second argument and with `2` as its third argument.
+When `async1` is invoked, it will receive `'b52'` as its second argument and `2` as its third argument.

-Notice that you cannot use dots as part of the name of a stack parameter, because it will be interpreted as access to a subelement.
+Notice that you cannot use dots as part of the name of a stack parameter, because any dot will be interpreted as access to a subelement.

 If there's an exception generated by the dot notation (because you are trying to access a subelement of something that's neither an array nor an object, or a subelement with a stringified key from an array instead of an object), the stack parameter will be replaced by `undefined`.